 Our research tenants develop and sell products and services in an industry that is characterized by rapid and significant changes, evolving industry standards, significant research and development risk, in some cases, and uncertainty over the implementation of new healthcare reform or medical device legislation.
-These tenants, particularly those involved in developing and marketing pharmaceutical or other life science products, require significant outlays of funds for the research and development, clinical testing, manufacture and commercialization of their products and technologies, as well as to fund their other obligations, including rent payments to us.
+These tenants, particularly those involved in development, clinical testing, manufacture and commercialization of their products and technologies, as well as to fund their other obligations, including rent payments to us.
 Our tenants' ability to raise capital depends on the timely success of their research and development activities, viability of their products and technologies, their financial and operating condition and outlook and the overall financial, economic and legal and regulatory environment.
 If private investors, the federal government, universities, public markets or other sources of funding are unwilling or unable to fund these tenants because of general economic conditions, adverse market conditions or otherwise, a tenant may not be able to pay rent or meet its other obligations to us and its business may fail.
 The financing market and availability of government funding for research companies has been and may continue to be volatile, which may contribute to these risks.
 See "-Changes in the U.S. political and regulatory environment could affect availability of government funding that we or our managers, tenants or borrowers rely on, which could negatively impact our business."